Xylo what? Tar or Notar?

 As a result, reduction zone is fed with tar free reactants, producing a tar free syngas.

-What are gasification co-products ?
+What are gasification by-products ?

-Gasification reactions produce small amount of water (shift reaction), present in the form vapour at the outlet of the gasifier.
+Gasification reactions produce small amount of water (shift reaction), present in the form of vapour at the outlet of the gasifier.
 If the syngas is to be cooled down (i.e. for powering gas engines), water condenses in the gas conditioning unit.

 What is the difference between ashes and biochar ?